Any Soldier Inc.

 New with us (December 2005) you might notice "APO AA" and "FPO AA".
 This is for units in the Caribbean/South America.
 Normally.
 However, due to the nature of some units they may be in Iraq but have an address showing "FPO AA".
 Mail addresses to "AA" goes out of Miami, Florida.

 (Note 2.): Why are military addresses weird?
 There isn't a street address or city.
 What gives?
 Correct, just about everything about the military is weird to civilians.
-Military units are very mobile, during war they move around a lot, often they become part of even another unit.
+Military units are very mobile, they move around a lot, often they even become part of another unit.
 The APO (Army Post Office) and FPO (Fleet Post Office) assign APO and FPO numbers as needed, they are NOT static.
-An APO number may be for a large unit, or a location.
-An APO number for Baghdad today may be for Frankfurt tomorrow.
+An APO/FPO number may be for a large unit, or a location.
+An APO/FPO number for Baghdad today may be for Frankfurt tomorrow.

-(Note 3.): The "Expected to leave" date is only an approximate and is one of the least reliable things on this web site.
+(Note 3.): The "Expect to not mail past" date is only an approximate and is one of the least reliable things on this web site.
 It is because of this that you must check often before you send anything to this unit.
-There are a few reasons this date is not reliable, to include: it IS a war, it IS the military, we ARE dealing with the APO.
+There are a few reasons this date is not reliable, to include: it IS the Military, we ARE dealing with the APO/FPO/DPO.
 The only thing that does not change in the military is that things will change.
-PLEASE NOTE that a soldier will be dropped off our active list 30 days PRIOR to their end date to avoid mail bouncing.
+PLEASE NOTE that a Contact is dropped off our active list 30 days PRIOR to their date leaving to help avoid mail bouncing.

 (Note 4.): (Removed for OPSEC reasons)

-(Note 5.): The lines, "Contact with approx number of soldiers:" and "Approx how may female soldiers:" have NOTHING to do with unit strength.
-They are approximately how many other soldiers the contacts believe they can get packages to.
-This helps you understand that you should not send 100 packages to someone who only deals with 10 soldiers.
+(Note 5.): The lines, "Contact with approx number of Soldiers:" and "Approx how may Female Soldiers:" have NOTHING to do with unit strength.
+They are approximately how many other Troops the Contacts believe they can get packages to.
+This helps you understand that you should not send 100 packages to someone who only deals with 10 Troops.

-Don't forget that if your package is for a female soldier, be sure to change "ATTN: Any Soldier®" to "ATTN: Any Female Soldier".
+Don't forget that if your package is for a female Soldier, be sure to change "ATTN: Any Soldier®" to "ATTN: Any Female Soldier".

-(Note 6.): This is simply where the unit this contact is from.
+( Note 6.): This is simply where the unit this contact is from.
 This is NOT a true picture of the folks in the unit as most all units are made up of folks from all over the United States.)
 A "Composite Unit" is one made up of other units and is usually temporary for a particular mission.

-(Note 7.): Updated APO/FPO mailing restrictions courtesy of Oconus.com (Note: About Restriction "U2": "U2 - Limited to First Class Letters", Box "R" is for retired personnel that live overseas and are still authorized an APO/FPO box.
+( Note 7.): Updated APO/FPO/DPO mailing restrictions> courtesy of Oconus.com (gone now) (Note: About Restriction "U2": "U2 - Limited to First Class Letters", Box "R" is for retired personnel that live overseas and are still authorized an APO/FPO box.
 Their address will be something like Box 3345R.
-Doubt you will see anything like that in Afghanistan or Iraq or ...)
+Doubt you will see anything like that in Afghanistan or Iraq or ...)(Please Note: Sometime in August 2013, Oconus.com changed the code on their page and our form doesn't work with them anymore, so a link to their page is the best we can do, sorry.)

-Copyright © 2003-2009, Any Soldier Inc.
+Copyright © 2003-2024, Any Soldier Inc.

 Site owned and operated by Any Soldier Inc.